Vyral/anne-stewart-blog/_posts/2017-11-22-have-you-considered-investing-in-real-estate.md

 **Another reason is that you will get tax incentives**.
 Instead of paying the government, we can pay ourselves a little bit more money by taking advantage of the tax incentives that we get from owning investment properties.
 It’s a beautiful thing, right?

-Additionally, even if you’re not looking at it in terms of a retirement option, **you get an equity gain on average.&nbsp;**So if you plan to hold a property for several years, you get the possibility of a good equity position as well as a pay down. **You could also use it as a college savings plan by either using the equity to pay for expenses or by purchasing a rental property near the school** so that your kids can live there and rent out extra rooms.
+Additionally, even if you’re not looking at it in terms of a retirement option, **you get an equity gain on average.**So if you plan to hold a property for several years, you get the possibility of a good equity position as well as a pay down. **You could also use it as a college savings plan by either using the equity to pay for expenses or by purchasing a rental property near the school** so that your kids can live there and rent out extra rooms.

 There’s also the possibility that, down the road, you would get passive income through cash flow.
 I know a lot of people looking for passive income in their retirement years because once they stop working, where’s the income going to come from?

 So again, rental real estate isn’t glamorous, but I will say it’s definitely worth it.

 If you’re considering buying an investment property or want to learn more about it, please let us know.
 We do several seminars about it throughout the year.
 We’d be happy to give you an invite.

-&nbsp;